thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 #### Let's start using our new database:

-* In your `routes/books.js` file, require the `knex.js` file you created
+* In the `routes/books.js` file, require the `knex.js` file you created
-* Create a function `books` that returns a new knex query builder for the books table
+* Create a function `books` that returns a new knex query builder for the books table:

 ```js
 const knex = require('../db/knex');